philnash/pwned/README.md

 ### Using Asynchronously

-You may have a use case for hashing the password in advance, and then making the call to the Pwned api later (for example if you want to enqueue a job without storing the plaintext password):
+You may have a use case for hashing the password in advance, and then making the call to the Pwned Passwords API later (for example if you want to enqueue a job without storing the plaintext password).
+To do this, you can hash the password with the `Pwned.hash_password` method and then initialize the `Pwned::HashPassword` class with the hash, like this:

 ```ruby
 hashed_password = Pwned.hash_password(password)